AngeloPF69/TestGit/README.md

 ## General:

-    isKey(Key, t) Checks if Key is in t table. checkType(sType, ...)
+    saveTable(t, sFileName) Saves a table into a text file. loadTable(sFileName) Loads a text file into a table. isKey(Key, t) Checks if Key is in t table. isValue(value, t) Checks if value is in t table. checkType(sType, ...)
 Checks if parameters are from sType. getParam(sParamOrder, tDefault, ...)
 Sorts parameters by type. tableInTable(tSearch, t) Verifies if tSearch is in table t.